 - Average Cost: $180 – $1,000+

-If you are interested in selling your gold jewelry, check out these legit stores that buy gold near you.
+If you are interested in selling your gold jewelry, see our list of legitimate stores that buy gold.